-Leon Compton: You talk about that need to deal with adaptation and mitigation.
+LEON COMPTON: You talk about that need to deal with adaptation and mitigation.
 A lot of that in the future will involve co-investment, collaboration between publicly funded scientists and corporations, should we be worried about that?

-Alan Finkel: No, I think we should see it as an opportunity.
-The fact is that since governments of both persuasions show limited appetite for increasing the competitive grants funding sources, universities, medical research institutes and publicly funded research agencies are increasingly turning to international funding sources and industry and other end-user funding sources.
+ALAN FINKEL: No I think we should see it as an opportunity.
+The fact is that as governments of both persuasions show limited appetite for increasing the competitive grants funding sources, and universities, and medical research institutes, and publicly funded research agencies are increasingly turning to international funding sources and industry and other end user funding sources.
 An appropriate mix is a good thing.
-It helps to give a vision to the scientists as to what their science might ultimately contribute.
+It helps to give a vision to the scientists to what their science might ultimately contribute.
 So getting an appropriate mix is a good thing.
 If it runs too far I would start to get concerned.

-Leon Compton: Because of the risk that people might not be providing frank and fearless advice or indeed publicly owned advice for fear that co-funders of many of their projects might get upset?
+LEON COMPTON: Because of the risk that people might not be providing frank and fearless advice or indeed publicly owned advice for fear that co-funders of many of their projects might get upset?

-Alan Finkel: No, my main concern would be that if there's too much co-funding across the sector, it will shift the balance too far from investigator driven research, from blue-sky research, into applied research.
+ALAN FINKEL: No, my main concern would be that if there's too much co-funding across the sector, it will shift the balance too far from investigated driven research from blue-sky research into applied research.
 You do need to have a balance, because it's the blue sky research that ultimately leads and informs the applied research.
 I'm not too concerned about what you asked in terms of any requirements from a co-funder to suppress information.
-Most of the companies are totally aware of the fact that they're working with academics, there has to be a publication pathway for them - and that relationship is normally quite healthy.
+Most of the companies are totally aware of the fact that their working with academics, there has to be a publication pathway for them - and that relationship is normally quite healthy.

-Leon Compton: The Chief Scientist is talking tonight on Science and Innovation for the Third Millennium.
+LEON COMPTON: The Chief Scientist is talking tonight on Science and Innovation for the Third Millennium.
 It's open to the public you can get along and have a listen.
 What will you be talking about?

-Alan Finkel: One of the main things I'm going to be talking about is the need to re-invent and re-cast our energy supply to a low emissions supply, and the fact that it's very difficult to do so.
-We have learnt a lot and we've got a lot to do, but whatever we do needs to be done at huge scale.
-I don't think people appreciate just how big the energy sector is, it's a decadal challenge.
+ALAN FINKEL: One of the main things I'm going to be talking about is the need to re-invent and recast our energy supply to a low emissions supply, and the fact that it's actually very difficult to do so, because we have learnt a lot and we've got a lot to do, but whatever we do needs to be done at huge scale, and I don't think people appreciate just how big the energy sector is, and it's a decadal challenge.
 And I'm going to be speaking about that.
-And I will point out that Tasmania amongst the Australian states is the leader in generating low emissions electricity.
-The carbon dioxide emissions per kilowatt-hour in Tasmania are about a quarter of the Australian average, so Tasmania is leading the way which is fantastic.
-And then to get off that big issue I'm going to be talking about the brain because I've had a career as a neuroscientist, and there are some exciting things happening in that area at the moment.
-Breakthroughs in connecting to the brain, reading conscious signals from the brain, using them to help people who are paralysed to walk, and to help people who are blind to see.
+And I will point out that Tasmania amongst the Australian states is just the leader in generating low emissions electricity.
+The carbon dioxide emissions per KWh in Tasmania are about a quarter of the Australian average, so Tasmania is leading the way which is fantastic.
+And then to get off that big issue I'm going to be talking about the brain because I've had a career as a neuroscientist, and there's some exciting things happening in that area at the moment.
+Breakthroughs in connecting to the brain reading conscious signals from the brain, using them to help people who are paralysed to walk, and to help people who are blind to see.
 Enormous progress in what is generically called the brain-machine-interface.

-Leon Compton: Before we leave you this morning you talk about energy into the future.
+LEON COMPTON: Before we leave you this morning you talk about energy into the future.
 Australia has enormous and still unused resources when it comes to coal for generating electricity cheaply.
 Do you believe that our energy future should and can involve coal?